eucalyptus/euca-demo/installs/install-00-initialize/docs/install-06-configure-awscli.md

 ```

-### Use AWS CLI (Linux)
+### Use AWSCLI (Linux)

-By default, the AWS CLI will use the `default` profile.
+By default, the AWSCLI will use the `default` profile.
 Usually this is duplicated from one of the
 named profiles which are below in the configuration files.

 You can specify a different profile to use via the AWS_DEFAULT_PROFILE environment variable, such as: